 Baillie-Grohman Estate Winery – Safety Operating Plan for COVID-19

-In accordance with the health order issued on the 19th of June 2020 from the BC Provincial Health Officer; Baillie-Grohman Estate Winery has assessed the risks of transmission of COVID-19 at our workplace and has take all necessary precautions to minimize these risks to be able to safely re-open our tasting room for our staff and our guests.
+In accordance with the health order issued on the 1th of April 2021 from the BC Provincial Health Officer; Baillie-Grohman Estate Winery has assessed the risks of transmission of COVID-19 at our workplace and has take all necessary precautions to minimize these risks to be able to safely operate our tasting room for our staff and our guests.

 As part of this order our COVID-19 Safety Operation Plan for will be posted on our website; within the winery; and a copy is kept should it be requested by a health officer/WorkSafeBC officer.
 This COVID-19 Safety Operation Plan was developed using WorkSafeBC’s template.